 20 November 1780

 On this date in 1780 - Thomas Sumter's patriot troops defeated British Lt.
-Colonel Banastre Tarleton on the farm of William Blackstock on the hills above the Tyger River near Cross Anchor, South Carolina.
+Colonel Banastre Tarleton at the Battle of Blackstock's Farm on the hills above the Tyger River near Cross Anchor, South Carolina.

 - 1819 - William E. Woodruff published the first issue of the Arkansas Gazette, the oldest continuously published newspaper west of the Mississippi River at Arkansas Post.